vidyar/docs-1/sources/config.rst

 **Notifications**
 -----------------
-Shippable can notify you about the status of your build.
-If you want to get notified about the build status (success, failure or unstable), you need to follow the rules below to configure your yml file.
-Shippable will send the consolidated build reports in individual emails for matrix build projects.
-If there are any changes in the build status, then we will send email notification to the last committer by default.
+Shippable primarily supports email notifications and these can can be configured through the yml.
+To send Slack notifications, please check out our `blog post <http://blog.shippable.com/devops-chat-a-simple-way-to-use-slack-notifications-with-shippable>`_.
+To send HipChat notifications, check out our `sample project for hipchat notifications <https://github.com/shippableSamples/sample-hipchat-notifications>`_.

+By default, we send email notifications to the last committer when a build fails, or the status changes from failed to passed.

+You can change the default settings for email notifications by configuring the notifications section of your yml.
+You can specify the email address(es) where you want to receive notification as well as the criteria for when you want notifications to be sent.

 Email notification
 ..................

-You can configure the email notification by specifying the recipients id in ``shippable.yml`` file.
+To send notifications to specific email addresses, replace the sample email addresses below with the recipients' email ids in your ``shippable.yml`` file.

 .. code-block:: bash